rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.35 Parallel name of publisher notes

-<a name="5.24.35.1">5.24.35.1</a> Make a Note on publication statement of parallel publisher names found elsewhere in the resource  from the source of the name of publisher if considered important (see [Parallel name of publisher, 5.225.31.1](/DCRMR/ppdm/Parallel-name-of-publisher/#5.225.31.1) and [5.225.31.4](/DCRMR/ppdm/Parallel-name-of-publisher/#5.225.31.4)).
+<a name="5.24.35.1">5.24.35.1</a> Make a Note on publication statement of parallel publisher names found elsewhere in the resource from the source of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) if considered important (see [Parallel name of publisher, 5.225.31.1](/DCRMR/ppdm/Parallel-name-of-publisher/#5.225.31.1) and [5.225.31.4](/DCRMR/ppdm/Parallel-name-of-publisher/#5.225.31.4)).

 ## 5.24.36 Date of publication notes